Heshan-Sandamal/udacity-project-3-kubernetes-app/README.md

-# Analytics API deployed in Kubernetes
+# Flask API + Postgres deployed in Kubernetes
 This application has 2 main components.
  - DB Service
  - Analytics API